mythology-and-legends-in-warfare

 Moreover, the reliance on helot labor meant that Spartans lacked a broad economic base.
 They could not easily finance long campaigns or maintain a strong navy.
 Their economy was agrarian and static, and they distrusted trade and commerce.
 This economic fragility was another reason they were not, and could not be, invincible.

-Tactical Rigidity and Reliance on Heavy Infantry
+Tactical Rigidity and Overreliance on Heavy Infantry

 The Spartan phalanx was a devastating weapon, but it was a one-trick pony.
 The emphasis on hoplite warfare meant that Spartans neglected other military branches.
 Their cavalry was weak, their light infantry (ranged troops) was poor, and their siegecraft was rudimentary.
-This made them highly effective in set-piece battles on favorable terrain, but vulnerable to more flexible enemies.
+This made them highly effective in set-piece battles on favorable terrain but vulnerable to more flexible enemies.
 Epaminondas at Leuctra exploited precisely this rigidity by using a deeper formation and targeting the Spartan command structure.
 Later, the Macedonian phalanx under Philip II and Alexander the Great superseded the Spartan model by integrating combined arms tactics—cavalry, light infantry, and siege engines.
 Sparta, unable or unwilling to adapt, faded into irrelevance.

 Another critical weakness was demographic.
 The number of full Spartan citizens (Spartiates) who could serve in the army declined sharply from perhaps 8,000–9,000 in the 5th century BC to fewer than 1,000 by the 3rd century BC.
 The reasons were manifold: constant warfare, the concentration of landholdings, and the strict citizenship requirements that excluded many.
 The Spartan birth rate was low, and the state found it increasingly difficult to field a competent phalanx.
 By the time of the Cleomenean War in the late 3rd century BC, Spartan kings were desperate enough to free helots and grant them citizenship to bolster the army's ranks.
 This demographic crisis is the ultimate proof that Spartan military power was not sustainable—invincibility does not dwindle away over time.